 Why Were You Disqualified Even After Meeting All Legal Requirements?

-Bear in mind that even if you were granted a license, there are other legislation that you are bound to obey.
-Some California gun laws ban certain kinds of firearms and explosives or will not allow you to carry guns outside the home.
+Bear in mind that even if you are granted a license, there are several other laws that you must obey regarding carrying and using a firearm.
+Some California gun laws ban certain kinds of sidearms and explosives or will not allow you to carry guns outside the home.

 What if You Carried the Weapon From a Different State?